-In March 2020, the RBNZ implemented alternative monetary policy via a Large Scale Asset Purchases (LSAP) programme.
-The Government has provided an indemnity to cover losses the RBNZ may incur as a result of operating the LSAP programme, set as a proportion of specific assets on issue.
-The assets currently covered by the indemnity are limited to nominal New Zealand Government Bonds (NZGBs), Inflation-Indexed NZGBs and Local Government Funding Agency (LGFA) bonds.
-In the November 2020 MPS, the RBNZ also announced the introduction of the Funding for Lending Programme, where the RBNZ offers to lend funds to eligible counterparties at the Official Cash Rate (OCR) for a term of three years.
+In March 2020, the RBNZ implemented alternative monetary policy via a Large Scale Asset Purchase (LSAP) programme.
+The Government provided an indemnity to cover losses the RBNZ may incur as a result of operating the LSAP programme, set as a proportion of specific assets on issue.
+The assets covered by the indemnity are limited to nominal New Zealand Government Bonds (NZGBs), Inflation-Indexed NZGBs and Local Government Funding Agency (LGFA) bonds.
+In the November 2020 MPS, the RBNZ also announced the introduction of the Funding for Lending Programme, where the RBNZ offered to lend funds to eligible counterparties at the Official Cash Rate for a term of three years.
 The FLP was available until 6 June 2022 for the initial allocations, and until 6 December 2022 for additional allocations.

 Fiscal Policy Framework#

 The Public Finance Act 1989 requires the New Zealand Government to be transparent in both its short- and long-term fiscal objectives and to maintain prudent debt levels.